Treevil/Treevil/README.md

 ## Hi guys 👋

 I am Trevor, a Full Stack developer(Front-end Oriented), High School Teacher and StartUp Enthusiast.
+I am currently looking for a new job opportunities.

 ### ⚡ Fun fact:

-- I am the proud owner of 2 bunnies and 1 doggo.
+- I am the proud owner of two bunnies and one old dog.
--
+- My hobbies are: role-play games, cardestry, anime and poker.

 <!--
 **Treevil/Treevil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.